usmqe/usmqe-tests/docs/test_env_setup.rst

 To install Tendrl component from source code, we clone git source repository into ``/opt/tendrl/${component_name}`` first.

-Here is an example from ``tendrl-common`` role, default values of related variables::
+Here is an example from ``tendrl-commons`` role, default values of related variables::

     #